 By Tim Lambert

 Robert Boyle was one of the great 17th century scientists.
 He was an outstanding chemist.
 Robert Boyle was born on 25 January 1627.
 Robert was the 7th son of Richard Boyle the first Earl of Cork and his wife Catherine (who died in 1630).
 In 1635 when he was only 8 years old Boyle was sent to Eton.
 He studied there until 1638.
 In 1639 Boyle was sent to Europe.
-He travelled in France, Switzerland and Italy.
+He traveled in France, Switzerland, and Italy.
 In 1644 Robert Boyle returned to England.
-At first he stayed in London but in 1645 he moved to Stalbridge in Dorset.
+At first, he stayed in London but in 1645 he moved to Stalbridge in Dorset.

 Robert Boyle continued with his experiments.
-In the late 1650s he experimented with air and in 1660 he was a founding member of the Royal Society.
-In 1661 Robert Boyle published his great work The Sceptical Chemist.
-Boyle rejected Aristotle's idea that matter is made of 4 elements (water, air, fire and earth).
-Instead he thought that matter was made of particles.
-However Boyle did not realise there are different kinds of particles.
-He thought that different Position, motion, and numbers made particles into different substances.
+In the late 1650s, he experimented with air and in 1660 he was a founding member of the Royal Society.
+In 1661 Robert Boyle published his great work The Skeptical Chemist.
+Boyle rejected Aristotle's idea that matter is made of 4 elements (water, air, fire, and earth).
+Instead, he thought that matter was made of particles.
+However, Boyle did not realize there are different kinds of particles.
+He thought that different positions, motion, and numbers made particles into different substances.

-Robert Boyle was also a devout Christian and he was keen to evangelise the Native Americans.
+Robert Boyle was also a devout Christian and he was keen to evangelize the Native Americans.
 In 1662 he became governor of the Company for the Propagation of the Gospel in New England.

 In 1668 Robert Boyle moved to London.
 He lived in a house in Pall Mall with his sister.
 He continued to do experiments in a laboratory in the house.
 In 1670 Boyle suffered a stroke but he continued his experiments.